gih0004/Research_helpers/README.md

 ```

 > [!TIP]
-> I recomend having a csv file where you periodically update any hormones you may use and that way the script will always be up to date
+> I recomend having a csv file where you periodically update any chemicals you may use and that way the script will always be up to date

 ### Step 2.
 User input  ###
 A couple of parameters are needed to efficiently calculate the Mass needed for your solution of interest
+The basic required input is :
+- Amount of chemicals to include in your solution
+- Unit of Volume [microLiter, MilliLiter, or Liter]
+- Unut of Molarity [microMolar, MilliMolar, or Molar]
+- Desired concentration for the chemical in the solution

+### Step 3.
+Media Recipe ###

+After entering the required input, the amount of grams or miligrams (denoted based of quanitity required) will be printed in the terminal